AdesisNetlife/authrc/README.md

 `Note this is a draft version, improvement and contributions are welcome`

-The maching algorithm uses both partial comparison of a individual parts of an URI schema, and aditionally, a more deep matching based on a string comparison letter by letter, according with the proposed algorithm [An O(ND) Difference Algorithm][5] by Eugene W. Myers
+The matching algorithm uses both partial comparison of individual parts of an URI schema and, secondly, a more deep matching based on a string comparison letter by letter, according with the proposed algorithm [An O(ND) Difference Algorithm][5] by Eugene W. Myers

-The following explains the detailed process about how the matching host algorithm must be implemented:
+What follows explains the detailed process of how the matching host algorithm must be implemented:

 ```
 0.
-  Get all the existent hosts in `.authrc` file (the first level object property key)
+  Get all the existent hosts in `.authrc` file (first level object properties)
+     If there is no hosts, exit the process

 1.
-  Iterate all the found hosts in authrc
+  Iterate all the existent properties

 1.1
   Check if the `host` string value is a regex-like expression (starts and ends with '/')
-    If is a regex expression, validate it
+    If it is a regex expression, validate it
       If it is not valid, discard the host
       If it is valid, continue
     If it is NOT a regex `string` value
       Parse the string like a valid URI (if it is not a valid URI, assume the existent value is the hostname)
-        If valid and the value is not empty
+        If it is valid and the value is not empty
            Then extract the `hostname`
-        If invalid, discard the host
+        If it is invalid, discard the host

 1.2
   Iterate each valid host, matching with the search string to match
-    If is a regex, test it with the search string to match
+    If it is a regex, test it with the search string to match
-      If the regex test success
+      If the regex test succeed
         Set the host as matched
       If the regex test fails
         Discard the host